oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

 ## RECAP

-In this lab, we examined various insights discovered by the Data Insights tool.
+In this lab, we examined various insights discovered by the Insights tool.
 They were interesting insights and not very obvious without digging into the data.

-We also compared the results with the Data Analysis tool by doing manual analysis, illustrating the value of automated insights.
+We also compared the results with the Analysis tool by doing manual analysis, illustrating the value of automated insights.

 Now all the assigned tasks have been completed successfully.